 What will happen to Wonga’s existing customers?

-Because Wonga have entered into voluntary administration due to their unmanageable debts, the company have confirmed they will no longer accept new applications for credit.
+Because Wonga has entered into voluntary administration due to their unmanageable debts, the company has confirmed they will no longer accept new applications for credit.

 Wonga issued a statement saying that “customers can continue to use Wonga services to manage their existing loans but the UK business will not be accepting any new loan applications.”

 It will be decided over the coming weeks whether the lender will be able to continue offering loans in the future.
 It is still possible that Wonga may choose to raise additional funds by selling any uncleared debts to a third party, but this is yet to be confirmed.